omiras/shoppingapp-students-crud/README.md

 ```

 Where __idTeam__ is your codename, and __idProduct__ is the unique id provided by the API when we add a new product
+Important note: you must perform a GET in order to remove a product

 Good Luck! :four_leaf_clover: